NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/standard_metric_estimation.rst

 .. note::
     Threshold specification is optional.
 In this example we will specify thresholds for *roc_auc* and *accuracy*, but not for *f1*.
 This means that the *f1* metric will use the default thresholds of 3 standard deviations from the mean.
+    For more information about the default thresholds, check out the :ref:`default thresholds section<default_thresholds>`.

 The :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`
 estimator is then fitted using the